 - Scrubs has an Eccentric Hospital Staff version.

 - Pretty much the entire cast of Twin Peaks qualifies.

-- Subverted in The League of Gentlemen, where the people of Royston Vasey are certainly eccentric, but very, very far from harmless.
+- Played with in The League of Gentlemen, where the people of Royston Vasey are certainly eccentric, but very, very far from harmless.

 - Pretty much everyone in Father Ted, up to the main characters.
 Only visitors from the mainland and (maybe) Ted don't count.

 - The inhabitants of Elmo, Alaska in Men In Trees.
 Alaska is evidently a popular locale for this type of setting.

 - This trope seems to gravitate toward Alaska, since we have the denizens of Cicely in Northern Exposure.

 - The people of St. Olaf, Minnesota.
 We never actually see the town ourselves, but plenty of locals drop by Miami, and what they all manage to prove is that Rose seems to be the most clear-headed and intelligent person who ever lived there.

 - The entertainingly kooky residents of Rome, Wisconsin in Picket Fences.